13 Best Bikes & Hikes Within An Hour Of Albany

 John Boyd Thacher State Park

-Only thirty minutes from Albany feast your eyes on the most magnificent panoramic views of the Hudson-Mohawk valleys, Adirondacks, and Green Mountains of Vermont.
+Take a 30 minute drive from downtown Albany, and you'll be walking along the Helderberg Escarpment, feasting your eyes on the Capital Region's most magnificent panoramic views of the Hudson-Mohawk valleys, the Adirondacks, and Green Mountains of Vermont.
 Hike the day away on 25 miles of trails!
-Crawl your way into caves to discover some of the richest fossil bearing formations in the world.
-Tip: start with the Indian Ladder Trail to witness the most breathtaking views and a waterfall or two.
+Crawl your way into caves to discover some of the richest fossil-bearing formations in the world.
+This is a great destination for families: Thacher State Park also offers volleyball courts, playgrounds, picnic areas, reserveable shelters, and a new adventure course with zip lines and aerial games.

 Access: 1 Hailes Cave Road, Voorheesville

-Check out this easy hike right next to Albany in Schenectady County!
-Christman Sanctuary hosts a 2.2-mile loop featuring creeks, a towering 30-foot waterfall and a variety of trees planted by devoted farmer Will Christman.
-Hikers have two main trails to choose from that bypass the Bozenkill (waterfall) and Christman's plantations.
-You don't need a full day for this stroll, check out this National Historic Landmark today!
+Check out this easy and beautiful hike in Schenectady County!
+Christman Sanctuary hosts a 2.2-mile loop featuring creeks, a towering 30-foot waterfall, and a variety of locust, cedar, spruce, red pine, and white pine trees planted by devoted farmer Will Christman.
+You don't need a full day for this stroll, check out this National Historic Landmark, maintained by The Nature Conservancy, today!

 Access: Schoharie Turnpike, Duanesburg